richonguzman/LoRa_APRS_iGate/README.md

 Instructions (add your information into the '/data/igate_conf.json'):

-a) Change "callsign" from "NOCALL-10" to your CALLSIGN + SSID
+a) Change "callsign" from "NOCALL-10" to your CALLSIGN + SSID.

-b) Choose stationmode
+b) Choose *stationMode*:

     1 = RX iGate, black "L" as symbol

-    2 = TX iGate, red "L" as symbol, HAM only.
+    2 = Rx + TX iGate, red "L" as symbol, HAM only.
 RX will be sent to APRS-IS, Messages will be sent via Lora.
 Same frequency for RX and TX.
 By using this feature you have comply with the regulations of your country.

     3 = Digipeater simplex, green "L" as symbol, HAM only.
 Received packets containing WIDEx-x in path will be digipeated on the same frequency.
 By using this feature you have comply with the regulations of your country.